-- officials of any government department or agency; - officials of any public international organisation (e.g., the United Nations); political parties and party leaders; - officials of political parties; - candidates for public office; - executives and employees of government-owned or government-run companies (such as a doctor in a state-controlled hospital); or - an individual holding a legislative, administrative or judicial position.
+- officials, employees and contractors of any government department or agency; - officials, employees and contractors of any public international organisation (e.g., the United Nations); - political parties and party leaders; - officials of political parties; - candidates for public office; - officers, and employees and contractors of government-owned or government-run companies (and subsidiaries of such companies) (such as a doctor in a state-controlled hospital); or - an individual holding a legislative, administrative or judicial position.
 It also includes anyone acting on behalf of any of the above officials.